A Large Collection of Real-world Pediatric Sleep Studies: Data Records

 The NCH Sleep DataBank includes patient demographics and longitudinal clinical data such as encounters, medication, measurements, diagnoses, and procedures.
 The number of observations and variables for each file are listed in Table \ref{tab:patient_data}.
 More details about the variables can be found in Sleep\_Study\_Data\_File\_Format.pdf in the same folder.
 Note that the age of the patient at the time of sleep study is calculated in SLEEP\_STUDY.csv.
 Measurements include body mass index, body mass index percentile, or blood pressure.

 Table \ref{tab:top_diagnoses} lists 20 diagnoses that are given to the highest number of unique patients in the NCH Sleep DataBank according to DIAGNOSIS.csv.
-Only final diagnoses as indicated by the DX\_SOURCE\_TYPE and DX\_ENC\_TYPE variables were considered for this analysis.
-Any DX\_CODEs recorded in ICD 9 code were converted to the corresponding ICD 10 codes, according to the ICD 10 codes already provided under the variable DX\_ALT\_CODE in DIAGNOSIS.csv.
+Only diagnoses indicated as Final Dx in DX\_SOURCE\_TYPE were considered for this analysis.
+Any DX\_CODEs recorded in ICD 9 code were converted to the corresponding ICD 10 codes, according to the ICD 10 codes provided under the variable DX\_ALT\_CODE in DIAGNOSIS.csv.
 17 unique ICD 9 diagnoses (across 75 rows) that did not have corresponding ICD 10 codes were disregarded from further consideration.
-In order to get a broad overview of the patient population, the ICD codes were abstracted to a more general level before their frequencies was counted, e.g. diagnoses “G47.33 Obstructive sleep apnea (adult) (pediatric)” and “G47.61 Periodic limb movement disorder” both counted under “G47 Sleep disorders.”
+We leveraged the hierarchical structure of ICD 10 codes to get a broad overview of the patient population.
+For example, ICD 10 code ``G47.33 Obstructive sleep apnea (adult) (pediatric)'' fall under the more general ICD 10 code ``G47.3 Sleep apnea'' which in turn is under the even more general ICD 10 code “G47 Sleep disorders.”
+Therefore, two patients with ``G47.33 Obstructive sleep apnea (adult) (pediatric)'' and ``G47.61 Periodic limb movement disorder'', respectively, counted as two patients diagnosed with “G47 Sleep disorders” in Table \ref{tab:top_diagnoses}.
 Note that we started by considering all diagnoses in the EHR data, not just the diagnoses resulting from the specific sleep studies included the NCH Sleep DataBank.